CrashGit/alignment-grid-tool/README.md

 By default, double tap `F4` to toggle the grid.
 Then click anywhere on your primary monitor to get it closer to the elements you're testing.

+`Control + F4` will toggle the grid to follow the mouse.

 `arrow keys` move it `1` pixel in the given direction.

 `ctrl & arrow keys` move it `5` pixels in the given direction.